Today we observe the assortment of beautiful flora located in the Palm House Botanic Gardens in Belfast, Ireland.

-When I look at Palmer's ethereal, blown glass jewelry, it is amazing to know that she has a postgraduate degree in Computers in Music, and a certificate in Audio Engineering.
+When I look at Palmer's ethereal, blown glass jewelry it is amazing knowing she has post-graduate degrees in computers, in music, and a certificate in audio engineering.

 Drawn to creative energy, during her early 20s she worked for a small, London-based record label handling press promotion and the tour schedule for a Goth band.

 Several years later, she relocated to Los Angeles, California after accepting a position with another small record label.
 In time, the grind of long hours and indifferent industry movers and shakers took a toll on the label, and Palmer.

 "I was burnt out and needed a break from the city and the hectic music business," she admits.
 The label eventually folded, but Palmer still wanted "a profession that could inspire me creatively and give me independence."

 Palmer's artist brother, Gary, lived an enviable lifestyle: he was his own boss, he chose his hours, and he made time to travel.
 To her his life merited emulation.
 She moved from Los Angeles to a stress-free, wooded area in Oregon.
 The natural environment stimulated her creativity and she sold homemade soaps and candles to the local farmers market.

 During one of her excursions to the famers market, she was introduced to glass blowers.
 "I found the medium captivating and I loved to watch them create.
 I tried my hand at glass blowing and it felt so natural."

 Looking to her brother for inspiration and emotional support, Palmer traveled with him for several months through Africa.
 Feeling rested and clearheaded she decided to move back to Los Angeles and established her company, KarmaKulture, where she creates exquisite, hand sculpted blown glass jewelry.